Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks Progress.md

 - "Simplified mobile vehicle bay UI."
 - "Reefbacks now avoid your life pod."
 (No reefback surfacing make this pointless.)
 - "When looking at a creature, UI now tells you if it's dead."
+- "Brain coral, planter, tiger plant, lantern fruit tree, bulbo tree now can't be moved with propulsion or repulsion cannon."
+- "Sulfur Plant now can't be moved with propulsion or repulsion cannon."
+- "Reduced size of alien containment hatch collision box so you dont get stuck when using ladder next to it."
+- "Removed collision box from railing you get in your multipurpose room when you build a hatch or a corridor."
+- "Prawn suit lights now follow the camera when you look up or down."
+- "You can light flare in your hand without throwing it." ([Flare Repair (BepInEx)](https://www.nexusmods.com/subnautica/mods/452) already does that and more.)
+#### Gameplay balance implications
+- "Wild lantern tree fruits did not respawn."
+- "Wild blood oil did not respawn."
+- "Heat blade now can damage lava lizards."
 #### Vanilla feature
 - "When in main menu you can press 'escape' key to close options menu."

+### <span style="color: grey;">Moved to Fixes</span>
+These were originally in T&F's list of "other changes" but are actually fixes:
+- "No voice while loading" -> "No voice while loading"
+- "All plants now have proper VFXSurface component" + Other objects that weren't documented -> "Add missing VFXSurfaces"
+- "Coffee vending machine now spawns coffee properly" -> Can't reproduce
+- "Precursor terminal does not prompt you to use it after you used it" -> "No used terminal prompt"
+- "Light on top of cyclops cabin now works." -> Can't reproduce
+- All persistence-related features:
+  - "Save open wreck doors"
+  - "Save closed Cyclops doors"
+  - "Save Cyclops speed mode"
+  - "Save Cyclops internal lights"
+  - "Save Cyclops floodlights"
+  - "Save Seaglide toggles"
+  - "Save last held item"